mcp-rune 0.107.0

 order: 1, // Step number (1-based)

-description: 'Search for the title you want to configure.',
+description: 'Search for the project you want to set up.',

 tool: 'find_records', // Optional: MCP tool to call